shohag-cse-knu/laravel-livewire-crud/README.md

-# Laravel Livewire CRUD Operation with Login, Logout
+# Laravel Livewire CRUD Operation with Login, Logout (SPA)

 Basic CRUD operation in Laravel Livewire with login and logout.
 Category adding, viewing, editing, and deleting operations were implemented.
 A simple Counter was also integrated.
 ## Project Details